solr-express/solr-express/README.md

 #### 1.2.
 FacetQueryParameter

-Create a facet query type parameter using the informed field alias, query class and sort type
+Create a facet query type parameter using the informed field alias, query class and sort type.

 ```csharp
 new FacetQueryParameter("Alias", new QueryAll(), SolrFacetSortType.CountDesc);